-The Creative iMedia course is the perfect preparation for study on the BTEC Level 3 Extended Certificate in IT course at St Hilda's College.
+The Creative iMedia course is the perfect preparation for study on the Cambridge Technicals in IT Level 3 course at St Hilda's College.
+Future careers can include roles in Media and Broadcasting, Digital Production Design and Development or Web Design and Development.